Grant-making for human rights organisations

 - Develop joint actions and strategies;

-- Receive and disseminate information related to the temporary relocation of HRDs at risk with key stakeholders;
+- Receive and disseminate information related to temporary relocation of HRDs at risk with key stakeholders;

-To learn more about this initiative or to join the EUTRP, contact the Platform Coordination here
+To learn more about this initiative or to join the EUTRP, visit the EUTRP website.

 I am a defender at risk, which program should I apply to?